The Hundred Year Kingdom Game Cover

 • The game offers a relaxing and engaging experience, combining city-building and puzzle elements that require strategic planning.

-• There is a good amount of content and replayability, with unique buildings and goddesses that evolve over multiple runs.
+• There is a significant amount of content and replayability, with various goddesses and unique buildings to unlock and level up over multiple runs.

 • The game lacks clear explanations of its mechanics, making it difficult for new players to understand how to play effectively.

-• Some design flaws, such as limited building options on tiles and repetitive dialogue from the goddesses, detract from the overall experience.
+• There are design flaws, such as limited building options on tiles and repetitive dialogue from the goddesses, which can detract from the experience.

-• “The gameplay consists of taking one action per turn on a 6x6 grid of tiles, with each turn representing one year, hence the name.”
+• “The gameplay consists of taking one action per turn on a 6x6 grid of tiles (each turn representing one year, hence the name).”

 • “Despite the gameplay loop being so simple and unchanging over 100 turns, I never really felt bored in the 3 hours I played it.”